bondagit/ravenna-alsa-lkm/README.md

 ### ALSA ###
 ALSA lib superior or equal to 1.0.29 for DSD support (DSD is not yet supported in capture/receiver direction) A [Zeroconf](https://en.wikipedia.org/wiki/Zero-configuration_networking) discovering service running on the system (Avahi only for public build).

+### Architecture ###
+While the Butler OEM build may be build for multiple architecture (ARM, ARM64, x86, x86_64), the public Butler is built for the x86_64 architecture only

 ## Setup ##
 ### Driver (Linux Kernel Module) ###